api-platform/docs/core/security.md

 ## Configuring the Access Control Message

 By default when API requests are denied, you will get the "Access Denied" message.
-You can change it by configuring the "access\_control\_message" attribute.
+You can change it by configuring the "security\_message" attribute.

 For example: